 After comparing the various features of these garden watering wands, I discovered that the one I have now has a lot of positive qualities, including a 7-year warranty.
 Although it’s a little shorter than some of the other extension watering wands, it’s the absence of leakage (other than a slight drip at the extension joint) that is a huge plus.
 I hope my current watering wand lasts for a few more seasons.
 If it breaks soon, I will revise my good opinion and contact the company for a replacement.
 If the product has been discontinued, I think I might go with the Melnor 65044-AMZ RelaxGrip and try to get used to a thumb switch.

 I discovered that it pays to read the reviews.
 Some of the watering wands that looked good at first were not even compatible with a standard garden hose!
 How disappointing that would be.
 Customer reviews are generally worth reading.
 I know it can be time-consuming, but try to choose at least three that have gotten different customer ratings and find out why.

 How About You?

 Has this been helpful?
 If you are in the market for a new garden watering wand, I hope this will smooth the way for a well-informed decision.
 Have you had a garden watering wand for years that you are extremely pleased with?
 If you have a watering wand with different pattern settings, which one is your favorite?
 It would be great to get some first-hand recommendations.

 Need to Get Organized?

 I need to be better organized as a gardener.
 When I only perform certain garden tasks once a year, I forget how and when to do them unless I take some notes.
 Where can I keep all of my garden plans and ideas?
 In a garden planner notebook!
 If a garden planner notebook seems like a good idea to you, good news!
-I’m adding the 14 master pages to the free resource library for subscribers to the Fluxing Well blog.
-You may find it there, in the section for gardeners.
+I’m adding the 16 master pages to the free resource library for subscribers to the Fluxing Well blog.
+You can get it here!